Humanitarian Action for Children

 education, health and protection services.
 Return to main appeal page.

-In 2020, UNICEF will deliver an integrated package of interventions to affected populations, including life-saving health services; prevention and treatment for acute malnutrition; safe water; hygiene support; child protection services; and quality education.
+In 2021, UNICEF will deliver an integrated package of interventions to affected populations, including life-saving health and nutrition services; water and sanitation facilities; support to adopt key hygiene practices; child protection services; and quality education.

-To strengthen the linkages between humanitarian action and development support, UNICEF will identify durable humanitarian-development solutions and reinforce community resilience and systems, focusing on health, WASH, education and protection, in collaboration with United Nations agencies.
-To address the lack of disaggregated data and data on people with disabilities, UNICEF will also support the national data collection system.
+To strengthen the linkages between humanitarian action and development programmes, UNICEF will reinforce community resilience and systems and build the capacities of implementing partners and Government counterparts.
+This will include strengthening the national data collection system.